 The court ruled in a 5-2 vote that Wicomico County police violated Fourth Amendment rights, restricting unreasonable searches, when Alonzo J. King Jr. was arrested in 2009 and police took a sample of his DNA, according to court documents.

-Despite the move by the Baltimore County police, Chief James Johnson, along with many other state law enforcement agencies, is hopeful the court’s decision will eventually be turned over on appeal.
+Despite the move by the Baltimore County police, Chief James Johnson, , is hopeful the court’s decision will eventually be turned over on appeal.

 “Our job is public safety, and DNA collection is an invaluable tool for helping us protect citizens from criminals,” Johnson said in a statement.
 “I have serious concerns about this ruling.”

 According to a Baltimore County news release, Johnson is still instructing officers to note the suspects’ eligibility to collect DNA on their arrest reports to make it easier to gather such samples in the future, should the ruling be reversed on appeal.

 Johnson, the release continued, believes DNA collections from arrested suspects have led to many key arrests.